Asteski/WinMac-Menu/README.md

 ## Features

-- Config-driven items with separators, folders as submenus, URIs, commands, power actions, and more.
+- Config-driven items with separators, folders as submenus, URIs, commands, power actions, and more
-- Recent Items - dynamic submenu from %AppData%\Microsoft\Windows\Recent
+- Recent Items - dynamic submenu from %AppData%\Microsoft\Windows\ folder
 - Force Quit - dynamic submenu to forcibly end tasks
 - This PC - dynamic submenu to list This PC content
 - Home - dynamic submenu to show User Profile folder